Version 7 - What is the Lights Gateway, and how do I use it?

 BlueNote Communicator Lights relies on stable network connections to communicate between workstations.
 When this is not possible, for instance, if the security on a wireless network is not allowing BlueNote to connect, if you have multiple networks, or if something like a firewall or anti-virus or anti-malware software is blocking network traffic, this is when you'll need to route around that block by turning on a Lights Gateway.

-A Gateway can also be used to connect multiple offices together when they want to share a unified light panel.
+A Gateway can also be used to connect multiple offices together when they want to share a unified light panel or for remote users.
 All of the remote clients will connect via the Gateway instead of connecting directly to each other.
 Note that the Beacon feature does not work across a VPN.

 The Lights Gateway can be turned on at any BlueNote Client, but you should normally only need one Gateway per office.
 This should be activated at a computer that is turned on all day, where BlueNote always works well and stays connected.

 To turn on the Lights Gateway, the first thing you need to do is to choose a computer that will be on throughout the day.